Memoz Dessert Cafe Invites Customers to Customize Their Own Desserts

 Memoz Dessert Cafe Invites Customers to Customize Their Own Desserts 3

 The brainchild of Seattle local Aaron Allina and his wife, Julie, Memoz would not emit the homogenous ambiance of reputedly each other eatery promising a customized experience.
-Instead, space has a fascinating intimacy and, on our visit, becomes full of families eagerly indulging in chocolates or ready patiently for their creations over a game of Uno.
+Instead, the space has a fascinating intimacy and, on our visit, becomes full of families eagerly indulging in chocolates or ready patiently for their creations over a game of Uno.

 Dessert 1: The Tamale Boy from Bedrock

-The Fruity Pebbles had grown smooth and chewy in the oven’s heat, and the M&Ms dissolved to form a sticky confection the various ice cream.
+The Fruity Pebbles had grown smooth and chewy in the oven’s heat, and the M&Ms dissolved to form a sticky confection of the various ice creams.
 Though a contentious preference within the second, the Hot Tamales complemented the candy structure by including the slightest hint of spice to each chunk.
 Structurally, the smoked almonds gave the cookie a reassuring foundation that would not soften into a soggy heap.

 Dessert 2: Sarah Palin’s Chocolate Explosion

-The 2nd dessert changed into crafted with extra foresight, combining M&Ms and peanut butter chips with brownie batter.
-Poured in mildew and located in the oven, it became then crowned with Baked Alaska, Memoz’s maximum popular topping, if handiest because of its ‘Gram-worthy look submit-blowtorch.
-Unlike the cookie earlier than it, the brownie held its form and proved to be densely rich with chocolate, simply as our servers expected.
-A traditional dessert of the Gilded Age in its own properBaked Alaska dollopka became a dessert in itself.
+The 2nd dessert was crafted with extra foresight, combining M&Ms, peanut butter chips, and brownie batter.
+Poured in mildew and located in the oven, it became crowned with Baked Alaska, Memoz’s most popular topping if handiest because of its ‘Gram-worthy look submit-blowtorch.
+Unlike the cookie earlier, the brownie held its form and proved to be densely rich with chocolate, simply as our servers expected.
+A traditional dessert of the Gilded Age in its own proper Alaska dollopka became a dessert.
 The brownie disappeared in a flash.

 Dessert 3: The Ice Cream Uni-Corn

-Our final introduction consisted of cinnamon-and-sugar pull-aside bread.
+Our final introduction consisted of cinnamon and sugar pull-aside bread.
 The bread became a combination of sweet corn, black pepper, orange slices, and peaches.
 It was crowned with vanilla ice cream from neighborhood Heartbreaker Neighborhood Kitchen and coarse sea salt coating.
 The mixture of orange slices and peaches made for a saccharine flavor equally matched with the aid of the corn and ice cream, while black pepper stood out as an aromatic characteristic.
 The peculiar union of flavors proved that, at Memoz, you could not move wrong no matter what you pick.

 Related Posts